Meseret Mebrate

-Meseret Mebrate (Amharic: መሰረት መብራቴ) is an Ethiopian actress.
+Meseret Mebrate (Amharic: መሰረት መብራቴ; born 1980) is an Ethiopian actress.
 She debuted by starring the 2002 film Gudifecha and continued acting in various films and television dramas.
 She was known for acting in television drama Gemena (2009) and Dana (2013).

 Life and career

 Meseret Mebrate was born in Addis Ababa in Ghibi Gabriel.
 She was raised by her parents.
 She studied at Addis Ababa University and debuted in film at the age of 18.
 Later, she starred in various TV dramas and movies such as Gudifecha (2002), and the best known one is Gemena (2009) and Dana (2013).

 In April 2018, Meseret married Zewdu Shibabaw, a brother of Ethiopian singer Egigayehu Shibabaw (Gigi).